Praemium Imperiale

-The Praemium Imperiale (高松宮殿下記念世界文化賞) is an international art prize inaugurated in 1988 and awarded since 1989 by the Imperial family of Japan on behalf of the Japan Art Association in the fields of painting, sculpture, architecture, music, and theatre/film.
+The Praemium Imperiale (高松宮殿下記念世界文化賞) is an international art prize inaugurated in 1988 and awarded since 1989 by the Imperial family of Japan on behalf of the Japan Art Association in the fields of painting, sculpture, architecture, music, theatre and film.

 The prize consists of a gold medal and 15 million Japanese yen, and was created by the Fujisankei Communications Group, which pays the expenses of around $3 million per year.
 The prizes are awarded for outstanding contributions to the development, promotion and progress of the arts.

 Information

 The Praemium Imperiale is awarded in the memory of Prince Takamatsu (1905–1987), younger brother of Emperor Shōwa who reigned from 1926 through 1989.
 Prince Takamatsu was famous for his longtime support of the development, promotion and progress of arts in the world.

 The laureates are announced each September; the prize presentation ceremony and related events are held in Tokyo, Japan, each November.
 The prize presentation ceremony is held in the presence of His Imperial Highness Prince Hitachi, President of the Japan Art Association, at the Meiji Kinenkan in Tokyo.
 Prince Hitachi presents the prizes to the selected laureates.
 The prize consists of a gold medal and 15 million Japanese yen, and was created by the Fujisankei Communications Group, which pays the expenses of around $3 million per year.

 The laureates are annually recommended by international advisers, and decided by an anonymous committee of the Japan Art Association.
 The advisers include Yasuhiro Nakasone, William H. Luers, Lamberto Dini, François Pinault, Chris Patten, and Klaus-Dieter Lehmann.
 Honorary advisers included Jacques Chirac, David Rockefeller, David Rockefeller Jr., Helmut Schmidt and Richard von Weizsäcker.